 Cork’s city centre is hemmed in on two sides by branches of the River Lee, forming an “almost island” in the centre of town.
 As with many European cities, this is the best area for tourists who only have a short time to spend in Cork, as it’s the most central location, nearest the best things to do and a large concentration of restaurants.

-Best places to stay in Cork City Centre
+Where stay in Cork City Ireland

 University College Cork – Where to stay in Cork for foodies